kaiyuanmifen/COVID19_prediction_USA/README.md

-# State level COVID19 prediction in the USA
+# State level COVID-19 new positive cases/death prediction in the USA

 This document contains R/Python codes for COVID-19 cases/ incidence death prediction in the U.S.